-6.1 Contributing to the communities
+6.1 Contributing to communities

-The Group wishes to have a positive impact on the communities in which it lives and operates.
-As a major global employer, it works with national and international organizations on community projects.
+The Group is committed to create a positive impact on the communities in which it lives and operates.
+As a leading responsible company, it has designed and implemented a Digital Inclusion Strategy to focus its work in the community by reducing the digital divide and enabling disadvantaged people to overcome their exclusion.